 Figure 4: Survey results.
 Question asked: “Do you support the following option?”
 Session 7, 63 respondents.

-Another important adjustment occurred in the way cross-cutting issues such as financing and constitutional changes were handled.
-In Session 2, some citizens called for an additional group dedicated to those issues.
-The governance committee followed up on their request and a cross-cutting group called “the squad” (l’escouade) was constituted in Session 3 with a combination of voluntary citizens and randomly drawn others, all leaving their home thematic group when deliberating on cross-cutting issues.
-This raised two major criticisms from non-participating citizens, arguing first that cross-cutting issues could not formally be separated from thematic discussions, and second that having group members – often the most actively engaged ones – temporarily leave to join the cross-cutting one was weakening thematic group discussions.
+Another adjustment occurred in the way cross-cutting issues were handled.
+The governance committee had initially planned to create a cross-cutting group on the carbon tax.
+After the citizens discarded the issue, it shifted the focus of the cross-cutting group on financing issues and constitutional changes.
+A group called “the squad” (l’escouade) was thus formed in Session 3, gathering both voluntary citizens and randomly drawn others, all leaving their home thematic group when deliberating on cross-cutting issues.
+This raised two major criticisms from non-participating citizens, many of them arguing that cross-cutting issues could not formally be separated from specific ones, and that having members – often the most actively engaged ones – temporarily leave their home group to join the cross-cutting one was weakening the former.
 To relieve tension, the governance committee terminated the cross-cutting group at the end of Session 4 and scheduled cross-cutting issues to be discussed in plenary sessions.

-These two episodes show that citizens were able to adjust the agenda.
-It was never clear, however, that these changes reflected the will of the majority.
-If these interventions are to be interpreted as co-construction, therefore, this was not achieved in the most inclusive way.

-Table 3: Rough assessment of the impact of each block of measures.
+Table 4: Rough assessment of the impact of each block of measures.
 Source: CCC (2020)

-Interaction with experts in elaborating the proposals
+Proposals elaboration

-The interaction between citizens and experts is another potentially important vehicle for co-construction.
-As noted in the introduction, there are good theoretical reasons for involving experts in mini-public deliberations, in particular when it comes to climate policy, a particularly wide-ranging and complex issue.
-In the case of the CCC, the requirement that citizens produce readily implementable measures – a counterpart to the President’s “no filter” commitment – made expert input even more strongly needed.
-The 460-page report submitted by the citizens and the profusion of legal and technical detail it contains (CCC, 2020) is stark evidence that expert input effectively turned out to be significant.
-One might be concerned that such a significant input might have put limits on the citizens’ creativity and freedom of choice.
-In assessing this, two levels of analysis must be distinguished: the nature of the expertise the citizens were exposed to, and the role experts played beyond simply articulating facts and views.
+The CCC asked the citizens to formulate policy proposals, not just to approve of measures from a pre-defined list, as is the case in many other assemblies (OECD, 2020).
+Furthermore, the proposed measures had to be readily implementable – a counterpart to the President’s “no filter” commitment.
+These requirements strengthened the need for expert input already inherent in deliberations over climate policy, a particularly wide-ranging and complex issue.
+The 460-page report submitted by the citizens and the profusion of legal appendices it contains (CCC, 2020) is stark evidence that expert input turned out to be significant.
+This owes in particular to the contribution of the legal advisory group, a body with no precedent in other citizens’ assemblies, as we have noted before.
+Was expert input so significant as to diminish the citizens’ creativity and ultimately their role as primary contributor to their proposals?
+To answer this question, we examine the experts’ contributions in providing background, support and feedback to the citizens.

-The technical expertise was for the most part provided by external speakers invited for specific sessions.
-Our observation was that the way the debates were framed by the organizers meant that invited experts seldom had the opportunity to challenge each other’s evidence.
-They were typically given turns to articulate their views, with very little debate among them.
-The scientific controversies inherent in the different sectors were comprehensively exposed in some groups – e.g., housing – but not all – e.g., not in food.
-Moreover, the criteria that motivated who would be invited as an expert were never made explicit by the organizers.
+The background knowledge was provided by external speakers invited by the governance committee.
+We noted a lack of structure in the way technical information was conveyed to the citizens.
+The criteria that motivated who would be invited as an expert were not explicitly stated and no clear distinction was made between scholarly expertise and advocacy.
 On several occasions, citizens made specific invitation requests that were not followed up.
-In the same vein, what qualified as expertise was broad, with no clear separation between scholarly expertise and advocacy.
+When several experts were invited on a specific topic, they were typically given turns to articulate their views, but no opportunity to challenge each other’s evidence.